OzCabiri/K-means-clustering_v1/README.md

 # K-means-clustering_v1
-Implementation of K Means Algorithm in Python and C.
+Implementation of K Means Algorithm in Python and C. Initial centroids will be the first k vectors in txt file.

+Input: k, iter, input.txt

+1. K represents the number of centroids s.t 1 < K < N = number of vectors.
+2. iter dictates how many times to calculate new centroids.
+Default value is 200.
+3. input.txt should contain a single vector in each line, where coordinates are seperated by ",".

+Oz cabiri & Assaf Yaron, June 2024